What Tech Recruiters Really Want to Hear

 1. Technical Foundation with Modern Context

-2. AI and Automation Literacy
+2. AI and therefore Automation Literacy

 3. Business Acumen